-Specialists manufacture other parts such as engine and navigation systems.
+Other parts such as engine and navigation systems are manufactured by the specialists.
 To ensure the best possible instructions, we sometimes refer to the specific OEM maintenance manuals.
 These are provided with the boat (please check the Anytec document bag).
 This applies to the following components (reference is given to the operations chapter in this boat manual):

-Component/system with separate manuals Reference chapter in this owner's man- ual
+Component/system with separate manuals Reference chapter in this owner's manual

-Multifunction Unit (navigation/communication) Chapter 4.5
+Simrad navigation & communication systems Chapter 4.5

 Engine controls Chapter 4.6

 Engine power steering Chapter 4.2

-Audio system (optional) Chapter 4.14
+Audio system (optional) Chapter 4.16

 Fire extinguisher Chapter 2.4.1

-Heater (optional) Chapter 4.13
+Webasto heater (optional) Chapter 2.4.5 and 4.15

-Trim control system Chapter 4.7
+Zipwake trim control system Chapter 4.7

 Bilge pumps Chapter 4.4

 Navigation lights Chapter 4.3

+Windlass (optional) Chapter 4.12

+Bow thruster (optional) Chapter 4.13

+Sunroof Chapter 4.10

 Electrical system, switches and battery Chapter 5

-Search light (option) Chapter 4.17
+Search light (optional) Chapter 4.22

-Camera with Infrared (option) Chapter 4.16
+Camera with Infrared (optional) Chapter 4.21

-VHF radio (radio (option) Chapter 4.18
+VHF radio (optional) Chapter 4.23

+Shore power supply (optional) Chapter 5.6

 The interval between necessary service and maintenance is highly variable, depending on the environment in which your boat will be used, and how much you use it.
-For example, corrosion of boat parts and components occur far more rapidly in a salt water environment than on a boat which is used in fresh water.
+For example, corrosion of boat parts and components occur far more rapidly in a saltwater environment than on a boat which is used in freshwater.